 The capability of closely reflecting the experience of the end-user depends on the tests performed.
 In order to correctly mimic user workflows user-specific tests can be run by customized user-specific SAM installations [SAMV].
 The EGI monthly availability and reliability reports are based on tests (run using the OPS VO), which are sufficiently generic to allow a comparison across all Resource Centres of the infrastructure.

-Availability of a service (or a site, depending on the level of aggregation) represents the percentage of time that the services (or sites) were up and running ([uptime / total time] * 100), while Reliability is the percentage of time that the services (or sites) were supposed to be up and running, excluding scheduled downtime for maintenance and other purposes ([uptime / (total time – scheduled time)] * 100) [AVL].
+Availability of a service (or a site, depending on the level of aggregation) represents the percentage of time that the services (or sites) were up and running ([uptime / total time] * 100), while Reliability is the percentage of time that the services (or sites) were supposed to be up and running, excluding scheduled downtime for maintenance and other purposes ([uptime / (total time – scheduled down time)] * 100) [AVL].

 Certified Resource Centres guarantee 70% availability and 75% reliability for their services.
 The minimum availability and reliability values accepted for a Resource Centre are defined in Operational Level Agreements established with EGI.eu.